 Take the necessary time to get to know the market you are seeking and choose wisely, only going after those people who might truly be ready to buy your products.

-Develop a sales presentation that is as professional as possible, and practice and modify it as necessary, to keep it current and fresh.
-This includes having your product ready and available to show and sell at all times, and making sure that everyone, from the president of the company to the newest employee, knows how to sell it.
+Develop a sales strategy plan presentation that is as professional as possible, and practice and modify it as necessary, to keep it current and fresh.
+This includes having your product ready and available to show and sell at all times and making sure that everyone, from the president of the company to the newest employee, knows how to sell it.

-Many retailers like to have a variety of local products on their shelves, and it you produce a product that you supply to other retailers, rather than managing your own store, this kind oflocal connection is a tremendous opportunity to develop a good sales relationship with these businesses.
-But it can take several months to get new products onto store shelves, so be prepared to persevere and don’t let yourself get discouraged.
+Many retailers like to have a variety of local products on their shelves, and it produces a product that you supply to other retailers, rather than managing your own store, this kind of local connection is a tremendous opportunity to develop a good sales relationship with these businesses.
+But it can take several months to get new products onto store shelves, so be prepared to persevere, and don’t let yourself get discouraged.